Now playing: Bad Apple!!

 Now, the core functionality of Claveilleur

 is complete.
+With so much time

-With so much time being spent detecting current app changes,
+being spent detecting current app changes, the only missing piece in the

-the way of actually getting the current app.
+puzzle 4 seems to be the way of actually getting the current app.

 Long story short: I haven’t completely figured that part out.
 I have found different ways of doing this, but it seems to me that every single one of them might fail in one way or another under certain circumstances.